ajborka/nvda_developer_toolkit/README.md

 ## Notes

-* DTK helps developers create user interfaces.
-This add-on is not an analytical tool for third-party user interfaces.
-* When using Chrome, not all web elements will appear in the accessibility tree.
-To force an element to appear in the accessibility tree, give it a title attribute.
-* When using Firefox, phantom elements may appear in the accessibility tree.
-For example, a text frame may appear as a text block’s container.
-These phantom elements are a part of Mozilla’s implementation of the accessibility tree.
 * Edge has not been completely tested.
 Therefore, anything reported by the add-on should be considered with care.
-* In web content, everything except a text block is a container.
-For instance, a paragraph (p tag) may have multiple elements inside.
-* div tags are reported as a section in HTML5.
 * To avoid names of web elements appearing as "None", always give elements a title attribute.
 * Font information is only available in web content.
 This should be fixed in a future version.
-* The add-on does not teach a user proper user interface/web content design concepts.

 ## Known issues

-* Users are not automatically notified of the enabled/disabled state of the add-on's features when switching between windows.
+* Users are not automatically notified of the enabled/disabled state of the add-on's features when switching between configuration profiles.
-* The margins of a control are only available in web content, and are browser dependent.
-* The border and padding attributes are not available.
-This is a long-standing issue.
 * There is no way to restrict DTK to a specific content type or application window.
 * The font information when pressing F is messy, and will get fixed in a future version.

 ## Version history
+### 2020.1.0

+* DTK now gracefully handles configuration profile switches.
+* Removed '-preview' from the version number to avoid version number problems with add-on updater.

 ### 2020.0 preview

 * Changed version number to 2020.0 preview to reflect the impending switch to Python 3.